 The Organization utilizes a total return strategy, with investment returns achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-Because the Organization seeks to balance current spending with the maintenance of purchasing power over the long term, the asset allocation of the portfolio favors equity investments, but within an overall balanced portfolio.
+The Organization seeks to balance current spending with the maintenance of purchasing power over the long term.
+Endowment assets are invested in a mixture of equities, fixed-income instruments, and mutual funds.